coniks-sys/coniks-go/cli/coniksbot/README.md

   coniksbot [command]

 Available Commands:
-  init        Create a configuration file for CONIKS bot. run         Run a CONIKS bot instance. version     Print the version number of coniksbot
+  init        Create a configuration file for a CONIKS bot. run         Run a CONIKS bot instance. version     Print the version number of coniksbot.

 Flags:
   -h, --help          help for coniksbot